 The Reverend Nicole Janelle became the next assistant rector and continued the outreach to the Spanish-speaking community.
 She and The Reverend Alix Evans wrote several grants that increased programs directed at serving our local community.
 These included Guitarworks, providing guitars and lessons to local youth; nutrition classes offered through Master of Public Health student intern; a summer day camp for local youth, facilitated by an intern sponsored by the Lilly Foundation; and yoga classes.
 The yoga classes later turned into aerobics classes per request of the local community.
 The Reverend Nicole Janelle left St. Mary’s in late 2006.

 In April 2006, the parish broke ground on the Yamazaki Memorial Community Garden.
 The garden provides a place for neighborhood families to plant and grow their own fruits and vegetables.
 It is also serves as a meeting place for the local neighbors.
 In 2007, St. Mary’s was awarded a Community Beautification Grant by the City of Los Angeles Board of Public Works in support of the Yamazaki Memorial Community Garden.

-The Reverend Floyd “Butch” Gamarra, retired clergy, was hired as a halftime assisting priest in 2007 and continues to sustain our Spanish speaking ministry.
-He is also actively involved in all areas of ministry to St. Mary’s.
+The Reverend Floyd “Butch” Gamarra, retired clergy, was hired as a halftime assisting priest in 2007.

 St. Mary’s celebrated its Centennial on May 27, 2007, with Holy Eucharist and a dedication of the Yamazaki Memorial Community Garden.
 Parishioners were able to look back and reflect on St. Mary’s past and honor the pioneers who devoted their lives to the church.